jeppesens/secure-mac-guide/README.md

-This is a practical guide to using [YubiKey](https://www.yubico.com/faq/yubikey/) as a SmartCard for storing GPG encryption and signing keys.
-Keys stored on a SmartCard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use..
+This is a practical guide to requiring [YubiKey](https://www.yubico.com/faq/yubikey/) to unlock Mac.

-The blog "[Exploring Hard Tokens](https://www.avisi.nl/blog/2012/01/05/exploring-hard-tokens/)" describes the disadvantages of the combination of a username/password for access control.
-Passwords can be cracked or retrieved by social engineering.
-They can be read from faulty systems or even retrieved from unsecured internet access.

 Authentication on a workstation often is done by using a username and password.
 Furthermore, it is almost impossible to detect when an attacker accesses a system.
 Therefore it is important to strengthen your authentication by adding a second step to your authentication process.